We get many questions about Vasa and her history. Here are some frequently asked questions and answers.

 How much does the ship weigh?

 The ship weighs somewhere between 800 tonnes minimum and 1200 tonnes maximum, but the exact weight is still unknown.
 The estimation is based on known values of density and volume of different ship timbers.
-When the ship gets a new support cradle it may be possible to get a more exact value of her weight.
+When the ship gets a new support structure it may be possible to get a more exact value of her weight.